tylav03/CSE389-Web-Server/README.md

 # CSE389-Web-Server
-This is our web server
+This is our web server for our final project in CSE389

+Created By:
 Tyler Lavaway
 Declan Wavle
-peace and love
+Mia Russo
+Jas Moreno